valtterikantanen/csb-project/README.md

 ## Security Flaws

 The app presents multiple security vulnerabilities, aligning with the [OWASP Top Ten](https://owasp.org/www-project-top-ten/) list of prevalent security risks.
+A detailed examination of these vulnerabilities is provided [here](./essay.md).

 ## Installation